Administration¶

 - Route geometry uses Valhalla when available and falls back to straight-line geometry when routing is unavailable.

-- Once a route is started or paused, core route details such as name, assigned device, assigned driver, and stops cannot be edited.
+planned/draftbased on assignment. - Once a route is active or paused, core route details such as name, assigned vehicle, and stops cannot be edited.

 - Starting a route requires an assigned vehicle.